Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

 KT calls it his Trusted Vendor Model because, rather than starting your own brand, you’re partnering with established mega-companies like Dove, Method, and Scrub Daddy.

-List those products on The Everything Store, and the opportunity’s bigger than William “The Refrigerator” Perry from the ’85 Bears.
+List those products on The Everything Store, and guess what?
+The opportunity’s bigger than William “The Refrigerator” Perry from the ’85 Bears.

-KT explains that you purchase these brand-name products at a discount and then send them to Amazon, where they sell at full price.
+KT explains that you purchase these brand-name products at a discount and then send them to Amazon, where you can sell ’em at full price.

 You team up with retailers like Kohl’s, Best Buy, and Bed Bath & Beyond – or their authorized distributors – to secure wholesale pricing on bulk orders.